davidgf/design-patterns-in-ruby/strategy.md

 end
 ```

-To use it, we just provide a formated object (strategy) to the report (context)
+To use it, we just provide a formatted object (strategy) to the report (context)

 ```ruby
 report = Report.new(HTMLFormatter.new)